 The student is expected to progressively demonstrate clinical competency.
 Minimum thresholds will be in place for each clinical practicum experience.
 At program completion, the student must have completed all competencies to sit for the ARRT radiography exam.
 The student will be counseled if they are below required competencies for the semester.
-Ending a practicum below required levels may result in a grade of incomplete and impact progression within the program.
+Ending a practicum below required levels may result in a failing grade.
 Mercy College may require competencies that exceed the minimum ARRT requirements.